Kielx/Kielx/README.md

 </p>
 Third year CS Student at the Kielce University of Technology 🇵🇱.

-Creating applications in JavaScript, C, C++, Java, Python using Next.js, React, TailwindCSS, Firebase and AWS.
+Creating applications in JavaScript, C, C++, Java and Python.
+Using tech such as Next.js, React, TailwindCSS, Firebase and AWS.
 <br>
 <br>